-Q: How can your up-and-coming African startup think locally but act globally?
+Q: How can an up-and-coming African startup think locally, but act globally?

 A: There are close to a billion people in Africa.
 There aren’t a billion people in the United States.
 There aren’t a billion people in the UK.
 If a billion people are not enough for your business to survive, then I want to know what you do.